jogemu/petite-vue/README.md

 ### Components

-The concept of "Components" are different in `petite-vue`, as it is much more bare-bones.
+The concept of "Components" is different in `petite-vue`, as it is much more bare-bones.

 First, reusable scope logic can be created with functions: